owenmcgrath/SpotifyToYtMusic/README.md

 ﻿# Spotify To Youtube Music
-A chrome extension that converts spotify links to youtube music links.
+A chrome extension that automatically redirect spotify links to youtube music links.

 Do you ever get sick of getting spotify links from friends/family and having to go to youtube and search it?
 Well I had enough and developed the solution.